 This award is named the James M. Kitz Award, after a person who was a member of the Institute and the Alberta Registered Professional Foresters Association.
 Jim made several outstanding contributions to forestry early in his career, but suffered a sudden and untimely death at age 36.
 This award recognizes the contributions made by Jim, both professionally and personally and is awarded to those who exemplify Jim’s approach to all aspects of life while making an outstanding contribution to forestry early in their career.

-- The 2019 recipient was Lacey Rose of the Algonquin Section.
+- The 2020 recipient is Glen Prevost of the Algonquin Section.

 SECTION OF THE YEAR AWARD